andrewbrettin/andrewbrettin.github.io/index.md

 <!-- Broadly, I am interested about quantifying risk, predictability, and decision-relevant uncertainty from the climate system.
 My work spans probabilistic modeling, explainable and physics-informed machine learning, and  -->

-Outside of my work, I'm a Wisconsinite, a amateur marathoner, an amateur piano player, and an avid consumer of spicy food.
+Outside of my work, I'm a Wisconsinite, an amateur marathoner, an amateur piano player, and an avid consumer of spicy food.
 Welcome to my website!

 <!-- ## Gallery
 {% include feature_row %} -->